 While The Caligula Effect: Overdose looks exactly like your everyday JRPG, I found the combat absolutely unique and entertaining.
 It’s turn-based and real-time at the same time with additional mechanics.
 You can select an action with the characters and afterwards, there will be a preview of the fight.
 If the outcome satisfies you, the only thing left is to confirm it.
 Additionally, every attack has a different casting duration as some may need longer to be put into effect.
 However, I sadly often got too impatient to watch the preview every time and ended up skipping it very soon after starting The Caligula Effect: Overdose.
 I have to admit I found the preview very weird as you can even see and predict the enemies attacks which took away the excitement of not knowing how your enemy will react.

 Due to my preview skips, I noticed that if an enemy died because of the attack of a party member, it has no effect when another member targeted the enemy as well.
 This means, even though I was way too lazy to watch the preview, the game kind of still forced me to do it as, in some situations, it was very inconvenient to waste attacks.
 Another feature I found a bit unnecessary was that the SP was refillable during combat via performing a recharge-ability, instead of an attack for a turn.
-I was surprised when I found this out as it made me wonder what the point of having SP was if it was so easily recoverable at any time.
+I was surprised when I found this out as it made me wonder what the point of having SP was, as it was so easily recoverable at any time.

 I personally played The Caligula Effect: Overdose on the normal difficulty and I found it was still maybe a bit too easy compared to other JRPGs.
-Luckily, even if you find it too easy, it is possible to change the difficulty any time in the options.
+Luckily, even if you find it too easy, it is possible to change the difficulty at any time in the options.

 WIRE and the Relationship-System